Approximate optimization, sampling and spin-glass droplets discovery with tensor networks: Results and benchmarks

-Apart from instances with coupling drawn from independent distributions (as the one in Figs.~\ref{fig:tree}d--g), we have tested our algorithm with sets of instances that were specifically designed to be hard for classical local heuristic approaches.
-In particular, we have used new {\it droplet instances}~\cite{Supplementary}, which have many embedded skewed droplets/clusters with a power-law distribution over various sizes up to length-scale of $O(N)$.
-It makes them hard for probabilistic heuristic algorithms that rely on local updates, such as simulated annealing (SA).
+Apart from instances with coupling drawn from independent distributions [as the one in Figs.~\ref{fig:tree}(d)--\ref{fig:tree}(g)], we have tested our algorithm with sets of instances that were specifically designed to be hard for classical heuristic approaches based on local updates.
+In particular, we have used new {\it droplet instances} (see Appendix), which have many embedded skewed droplets/clusters with a power-law distribution over various sizes up to a length-scale of $O(N)$.
+It makes them hard for probabilistic heuristic algorithms that rely on local updates.
 In Fig.~\ref{fig:results}, we show the results for a single instance consisting of a full set of low-energy states.
-While larger $\beta$ allows to better ``zoom in" on low-energy states, it also renders the tensor network contraction numerically ill-conditioned.
+While larger $\beta$ allows to ``zoom in" on low-energy states better, it also renders the tensor network contraction numerically ill-conditioned.
 Thus, one cannot provide tight bounds on the possible errors of calculated probabilities.
-Nevertheless, our method can provide empirical guarantees by verifying the consistency of the results obtained for different $\beta$'s and different ordering of contractions~\cite{Supplementary}.
-For intermediate $\beta=3$, setting time-limit per instance at 1 hour (running on a single core and performing contraction from all 4 directions), we can find the ground states (i.e., the lowest energies ever identified by us) for all 100 test instances.
-For comparison, optimized simulated annealing is returning results with energies larger than $\sim O(5)$ within this time limit.
-Even by running SA up to $10^{3}$ longer computational time, we could not recover the lowest energy states that were observed by tensor-network contractions.
-In that time scale, for the instance examined in Fig.~\ref{fig:results}{b}, SA missed essentially all the states that are visible in Fig.~\ref{fig:results}{b}.
+Nevertheless, the method that we present here can provide empirical guarantees by verifying the consistency of the results obtained for different $\beta$'s and different ordering of contractions, see Appendix.
+For intermediate $\beta=3$, setting the time limit per instance at half-an-hour (running on a single core and performing contraction from all four directions), we can find the ground states (i.e., the lowest energies ever identified by us) for all 100 test instances.
+We provide times-to-solutions for some other reference solvers in Table~\ref{tab:tts}, where we focus on time to different approximation ratios (defined as the ratio between the excitation energy above the ground state energy and the total width of the whole energy spectrum).
+For reference, the excitation energy $dH=1$ corresponds to the approximation ratio $\simeq 1.5 \times 10^{-4}$ for $N=2048$ in Fig.~\ref{fig:results}.